-Preserve Lifesaving Global HIV Prevention Programs
+Preserve Lifesaving Global HIV Programs

 The President’s Emergency Plan for AIDS Relief (PEPFAR), one of the most successful global health programs in history, is being quietly dismantled.
 Launched in 2003 by President George W. Bush, PEPFAR has saved an estimated 26 million lives, connected 20.6 million people to HIV treatment, ensured 7.8 million babies were born HIV-free, and tested 83.8 million people for HIV in Fiscal Year 2024 alone.
 Despite the program’s impact and bipartisan popularity, PEPFAR has already lost millions in funding through the dismantling of the United States Agency for International Development (USAID).
 Its funding through the Centers for Disease Control & Prevention (CDC) is now also under threat absent congressional action.